callum-begley/AI-Personal-Trainer/notes.md

-To Add:
+## To Add:
-custom workouts set category, use ai to complete data? better name? save full workouts load saved check if already in saved exercises
+- custom workouts set category, use ai to complete data?
+- better name?
+- save full workouts
+- load saved
+- check if already in saved exercises

-send ai last workouts for recommended improvements send saved for recommended improvements set up database, remove from local storage cache ai recs and only update on button push select lb/kg
+- send ai last workouts for recommended improvements
+- send saved for recommended improvements
+- set up database, remove from local storage
+- cache ai recs and only update on button push

-add ai trainer visual? sexy robot trainer lady
+- select lb/kg